The Link Between Dopamine And ADHD: How Does It Work?

 Getty/Sarah Waiswa

-People with ADHD may describe themselves as adrenaline lovers, never satisfied, and always seeking what is out of reach.
-Individuals with ADHD may also describe difficulty separating themselves from interesting stimuli, such as TV shows, multiple tabs in a browser, or a passion project.
-Young children living with ADHD may even have outsized emotional responses when denied their desired stimuli.
+Many people with ADHD may describe themselves as “adrenaline junkies,” never satisfied or always seeking what is out of reach.
+Individuals with ADHD may also describe experiencing difficulty separating themselves from interesting stimuli, such as TV shows, multiple tabs in a browser, or passion projects.
+They may also experience substantial difficulty getting started with activities they find less interesting.
+Young children living with ADHD may have outsized emotional responses when denied their desired stimuli.

-Dietary changes may also benefit those with ADHD, as studies have found that people with ADHD are more likely to develop type two diabetes and heart disease later in life.
+Studies have relatedly found that people with ADHD are more likely to develop type 2 diabetes and heart disease later in life, making nutritious eating all the more crucial.

-Whether you have hyperactive, inattentive, or combined ADHD, movement is often an essential part of ADHD treatment.
+Whether you have hyperactive, inattentive, or combined ADHD, movement is also often an essential part of ADHD treatment.
 Exercise has been shown to increase both dopamine and serotonin production in the brain, as well as increase dopamine receptor density.
-Even if you don't have the time or inclination to hit the gym, going outside for a walk several times a week may make a difference.
+You don’t need to complete long, vigorous workouts to achieve this effect—Going outside for a 30-minute walk several times a week can also make a difference.

-Once considered an alternative treatment, mindfulness meditation is now also recognized for its effect on the ADHD brain.
-Mindfulness practices involve focusing on the present moment using breathing and deliberate focus techniques.
-These activities may increase your awareness of your thoughts and emotions and can cause dopamine release for some people.
+Mindfulness meditation, once considered an alternative treatment, is now also recognized for its effect on the ADHD brain.
+Mindfulness practices involve focusing on the present moment using conscious breathing and other deliberate focus techniques.
+These activities may increase one's awareness of one's thoughts and emotions and can be pleasant or relaxing enough to incite a dopamine release.

 Getty/AnnaStills